harness/developer-hub/release-notes/harness-platform.md

 - You can now add policy sets under the **Advanced** section of each step.
 (PIE-7794)

-  In this way, you can validate step outputs generated during pipeline execution without requesting a payload explicitly.
-Policy sets receive steps and their outputs as payloads, with a predefined schema for every step.
+  In this way, you can validate step outputs generated during pipeline execution without explicitly requesting a payload.
+Policy sets receive the steps and their outputs as payloads, with a pre-defined schema for every step.

 - Accessing the CD module redirects you to one of the following:

-  - Get Started: If you don't have any pipelines in your project
+  - Get Started: If you don't have any pipelines in your project.

-  - Deployment list page: This is the default selection page.(PIE-7625)
+  - Deployment list page: This is the default selection page.
+(PIE-7625)

 ### Early access